-Through his living room window, Nikhil studied the orange chalk markings on the front door of his neighbor’s house.
-He no longer understood the numbers and slashes that had been drawn by the National Guard several weeks ago.
-He had been slumped in his gray leather chair for the past three days, his body shrunken in the green hospital scrubs he once wore to work.
+Nikhil had been slumped in his gray leather chair for the past three days, his body shrunken in the green hospital scrubs he once wore to work.
+Through his living room window, he studied the orange chalk markings on the front door of the Heberts’ house.
+Nikhil no longer understood the numbers and slashes that had been drawn by the National Guard eight weeks ago.
 His wife Yasmin and daughter Nadia hovered around him, offering him food, to take him to the toilet, to reconnect his oxygen.
-He shook his head and waved them off.
+He waved them away in annoyance.
 But when his mother told him she bought fresh mango from the fruitwala, he turned to look at her.
-She was draped in the same emerald green silk saree she had worn on the day she died in a car accident some sixty years ago.
+She was draped in the same emerald green silk saree she had worn on the day she died in a car accident sixty years ago, when he was eleven.
 She spoke in Marathi—Me baajaratune taaje ambe andle—and nonchalantly handed him one of his favorite treats, a slice of fresh Alfonso mango.
+He stretched his fingers.
 In the time it took for him to inhale, he left New Orleans to visit his childhood home in Bombay.
-It was 1942, again.
+It was 1942 again.

 The back of his neck started to sweat as the temperature rose in the main room of the flat he had grown up in, on the third floor of the rambling building his family owned.
 He smelled the frying onion mixed with garam masala that always lingered in the kitchen.
-Then he heard his father’s chuppels slapping the hallway floor.
+Then he heard his father’s chuppels slapping on the hallway floor.
 The vendors called from the street in Marathi, interspersed with Hindi and English.
 The crows flapped their wings and cawed from the verandah.
-Bombay had no air-conditioning.
-The only relief from the heat was from the ceiling fan and the breeze through the open windows.
+Bombay had no air-conditioning and the only relief from the heat was the ceiling fan and the breeze through the open windows.

-Nikhil felt his mother’s hand clasp his wrist and the pulloo from her silk saree brush against his arm.
+His mother's hand clasped his wrist and the pulloo from her silk saree brushed against his arm.
 He stretched his legs luxuriously and bit the mango, which was sweet and unbearably delicious.
 “Aai, pudlaweli bazaarath jasheel tevha taadgole ansheel ka?”